KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

     }
     ```

     3. In addition set the base styling for fonts.
 Add the following to your _ _normalize.scss_ file underneath the closing `}` for the reset styles.
 Be sure to leave a blank line between the `}` and the following styles.
+Make sure you

     ```css
     body {
-            background-color: $color-backgrounds;
+            background-color: $cream;
-            font-family: $font-body;
+            font-family: $body-font;
     }

     h1,h2,h3,h4,h5,h6 {
-            color: $color-headlines;
+            color: $dark-purple;
-            font-family: $font-headers;
+            font-family: $header-font;
     }
     ```